notrobot1/cyber_azov_report/README.md

 __The application receives a target for attacks from the server, so hackers can change the target on Ukrainian sites at any time.(bold)__

+# Does the application cope with the main task?

+If we press button ">Start attack" and look on web traffic, we can see that application really send request to get target.
+But most of sites from target list blocked on the territory of Ukraine.
+Same way the number of requests casts doubt on the effectiveness of such an attack.

+# Why was this app created?

+Because the application does not cope with the task, there is only one reason for the existence of this product - the collection of donations.
+On the site cuberazov[.]com we can see bitcoin purse for donations.
+I looked how many people sent cash at this purse and happy discover, that with this task application also does not managed.